MetaCell/c-elegans-app/ingestion/format-ingestion.md

 * `annotations/xxx.json` that encodes annotations for different zones of the anatomy

 Those files are automatically exported from third-party tool and shouldn't be edited manually.

-> [!NOTE]
-> The existing repository contains a `trajectories` folder with a set of JSON files.
-> Those files are not ingested anymore, they are part of a legacy system.

 ### Format of `neurons.json`